Zhuque-3

-Zhuque-3 (ZQ-3, 朱雀三号) is an under-development, two-stage, medium-to-heavy recoverable launch vehicle made of stainless steel and powered by liquid methane fuel.
-It is the third in a series of orbital-class launch vehicles developed by LandSpace Technology Corporation (LandSpace), a Chinese commercial space launch provider based in Beijing.
+Zhuque-3 (ZQ-3, 朱雀三号 (Vermilion Bird 3)) is a two-stage, medium-to-heavy, partially reusable launch vehicle made of stainless steel and powered by liquid methane fuel.
+It is the third in a series of orbital-class launch vehicles developed by LandSpace, a Chinese commercial space launch provider based in Beijing.

+The maiden flight of Zhuque-3 occurred on 3 December 2025.
+LandSpace's attempt to achieve first-stage recovery during the rocket's maiden flight proved to be unsuccessful; recovery was achieved on 18 August 2026, when the booster successfully landed downrange during the rocket's second flight.

 Design

-Zhuque-3E will be equipped with nine Tianque-12B engines, five of which can gimbal and four which cannot, the first stage is designed to be recoverable and reusable for up to twenty launches.
+Zhuque-3E (ZQ-3E) is the version that is expected to be the workhorse for this family of launch vehicles.
+ZQ-3E will be equipped with nine Tianque-12B engines, five of which can gimbal while four are fixed; the first stage of the rocket is designed to be recoverable and reusable for up to twenty launches.
+ZQ-3E's second stage will use a single TQ-15B engine.
 The rocket will be 76.2 meters in length, 4.5 meters in diameter, and have a liftoff weight of approximately 660 tonnes.
 Its planned payload capacity to low Earth orbit is about 21 tonnes in expendable mode, 18.3 tonnes when the first stage is recovered downrange, and 12.5 tonnes when the first stage returns to the launch site.

-The maiden flight of Zhuque-3 is planned for 2025, with the aim of achieving the milestone of first-stage recovery within the same year, and then progressing towards reusability by 2026.
-The initial version of the rocket, the Zhuque-3, is slightly less powerful in performance and specifications than the mature version of the launch vehicle; the rocket used in the Zhuque-3's maiden flight will be about 66 meters in length with a mass of about 550 tonnes.
+Zhuque-3 (ZQ-3), the initial version of the rocket which was used on the rocket's first flight, is less powerful in performance and specifications than the ZQ-3E.
+The ZQ-3 is about 66 meters in length with a mass of about 550 tonnes.
+It uses slightly lower thrust engines on each stage, the TQ-12A and TQ-15A.
+When landing, 5 engines are relit for the initial landing burn.
+The vehicle then downselects to three, and seconds later to simply the center engine, which it uses until touchdown.